-Finally, after months of putting it off, I finally launched my new website!
-I’ve started over again and again, with different technologies, before finally coming back to WordPress.
-It’s not super fancy, but it loads fast, it’s lightweight, and (I hope) it’s accessible.
+Finally, after months of putting it off, I’ve finally launched my new website!
+I’ve started over again and again with different technologies before finally coming back to WordPress.
+It’s not super fancy, but it loads fast, it’s lightweight, and it’s accessible (I hope).

 The old website

 My old website is, uh, not particularly good.
-In my defence, I made it 2 years into college, and they made us use WordPress, without much training on it other than Here is Divi, it’s a theme with a builder, now do stuff.
+In my defence, I made it 2 years into college, and they made us use WordPress without much training on it apart from: “Here’s Divi, it’s a theme with a builder, now do stuff“.
 No talk about customisation, child themes or optimisation.
 It wasn’t great, and as such, the quality of my “portfolio” suffered from it.
 It definitely didn’t represent me correctly.
 It was time for a new one.

-My goals with this new website was to build one that was performant, lightweight, accessible and mobile friendly.
-All of which the old one wasn’t.
-At first, I kinda wanted to have a bunch of fancy animations and effects, a bit like Locomotive and their websites.
-However, not only does it usually make websites slow and heavy, it also is quite a bit involved most of the time.
+My goal with this new website was to build one that was fast, lightweight, accessible, and mobile friendly: everything my old website wasn’t.
+At first, I kind of wanted to have a bunch of fancy animations and effects, a bit like Locomotive and their websites.
+However, not only do those usually make websites slow and heavy, they also are quite a bit involved, most of the time.
 I ended up making what is a simpler, easier to maintain website, a bit inspired by Kevin Quirk and Alex Bell’s Piccalilli.
 I think it looks pretty good, and it’s more than enough for a personal website anyways.
 The portfolio section will also be revamped a bit and I removed a lot of my old projects, since they weren’t particularly good.

 Experimenting with SvelteKit